huntj88/DhiffieChat/README.md

 * For any authenticated network request the app generates a token containing an expiration time in the near future.
-This token is encrypted using the same method to send secure messages, except this time using the servers public key instead of another users public key.
+This token is signed with the RSA identity keypair.
 The server code uses the token, and the users public key to authenticate the network request.

-* Any uploaded media is stored as encrypted binary data in s3, where after 14 days the data is automatically deleted.
+* Any uploaded media is stored as AES encrypted data in s3, where after 14 days the data is automatically deleted.
   The user provided encrypted text is also automatically deleted from DynamoDB after 14 days

 ---

-### Coming soon

-* Ephemeral keys: Right now a user has one main private/public Diffie-Hellman key pair which is used for encrypting the data.
-In the future, each message should be encrypted using a different set of credentials, and no key pair should be used for more than one message